kingksjo/project-grapho/recommender_logic.md

-Yes, absolutely.
-That is a much more powerful and personalized approach.
-Using a collection of a user's liked movies instead of just their single most recent "like" will produce far better and more stable recommendations.

-You are right to push for this.
-My previous explanation described the simplest possible implementation.
-Let's upgrade our plan to use the more sophisticated "profile-based" approach we blueprinted earlier.

-Here is the revised, superior logic for the `GET /recommendations` endpoint.
+revised, superior logic for the `GET /recommendations` endpoint.

 ---